Cheapest VoIP Providers 2025: Top Cheap Phone Plans For UK Businesses

 Email Layouts and Mail MergeNoYesYes

-Are there any downsides to Google Voice?
+Are there any downsides to Google Voice Starter?

 Depending on your business needs, a potentially major disadvantage to Google Voice is its inherent Google integration.
 While this brings with it upsides, as explained above, the downside is you cannot integrate any third-party software.
 Businesses that regularly use CRM tools, or need to integrate any non-Google software, will need to look elsewhere.